Terry Lackmeyer

 Customer Service Representative

-Don’t panic, we can probably repair the brace.
-However, before we talk about what to do if your dog chews the brace, let’s talk about how to keep your dog from chewing the brace in the first place.
+Don’t panic!
+We can probably repair the brace.
+However, before we talk about what to do if your dog is chewing on their leg brace, let’s talk about how to keep your dog from biting the leg brace in the first place.

 When your dog first gets the brace, there is a break-in period.
 That means that you start to acclimate your dog to the brace by only having them wear it for a few hours at first, then gradually increase the wearing time by one hour per day until the dog is wearing it full-time.
 Your dog should never wear the brace while they’re crated or at night when they’re sleeping.

 This break-in period has a dual purpose.
 First, it allows your dog to get used to the brace and their skin to adjust to wearing it.
 Second, the break-in period is a good time for you to monitor your dog’s behavior during the wearing process.
 Keep an eye on them during this time.
-If you see your dog bothering with the brace or trying to chew at it, tell them, “No” or “Leave it.”
+If you see your dog chewing their leg brace or bothering with it, tell them, “No” or “Leave it.”
 Your dog needs to learn that the brace is not a toy, and they need to leave it alone.

 The break-in period is a good time to use positive reinforcement.
 Put the brace on your dog, then give them a small treat as a reward.
 Better yet, after putting the brace on, take your dog for a brief walk.
 Offer lots of praise and tell them what a good dog they are for wearing the brace.
 Having your dog associate the brace with fun or treats is a great way to teach them to love their brace.

-If your dog is determined to chomp and gnaw, there are several things that you can spray on the brace to help deter chewing.
-Click here for a list of items.
+If your dog is determined to continue gnawing and chewing on their leg brace, there are several things that you can spray on the brace to help deter chewing.